Takasaki City University of Economics

-Takasaki City University of Economics (高崎経済大学, Takasaki keizai daigaku) is a municipal university in Japan.
-It is located in Takasaki, Gunma Prefecture.
+Takasaki City University of Economics (高崎経済大学, Takasaki keizai daigaku) is a municipal public university in Takasaki, Gunma, Japan.

 History

-After World War II, the national colleges in Gunma Prefecture were merged to constitute Gunma University (GU, whose main campus is in Maebashi).
-Takasaki City wanted to invite an economic department (faculty) of the national university; the city had one origin of GU - Gunma Youth Normal School, which was located near Takasaki Castle, in the former site of a regiment of Imperial Japanese Army.
-However, the school facilities were estimated too poor in quality, and no faculty of GU was settled in Takasaki.
+After World War II, the national colleges in Gunma Prefecture were merged to constitute Gunma University in Maebashi.
+Takasaki City wanted to invite the faculty of economics of the Gunma University to occupy the facilities of former Gunma Youth Normal School, near Takasaki Castle.
+However, the school facilities were estimated too poor in quality, and no part of the Gunma University was settled in Takasaki.

 In 1952 Takasaki City established its own municipal college - Takasaki City Junior College (高崎市立短期大学, Takasaki shiritsu tanki daigaku), a college with two-year courses in economics and business.
 In 1957 the college was developed into Takasaki City University of Economics.
 At first TCUE had one department: Department of Economics (Faculty of Economics).
 TCUE added departments and graduate schools as follows: